aboyington/estimator/docs/installation_instructions.md

 # White-Label Estimator - Installation Guide

 ## About This Version
-**Version:** 1.1.0
+**Version:** 1.2.2
-**New in v1.1.0:** Complete white-labeling capabilities - customize all branding elements including page titles, headers, and footers to match your company.
+**New in v1.2.2:** Complete Package Management system - create, manage, and organize service packages with categories, pricing, and CSV import/export capabilities.
+**Previous:** Complete white-labeling capabilities and advanced estimate export/import functionality.

 ## Requirements
 - Web server with PHP 7.4+ and SQLite support